Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Refinance Home Loan in Singapore: When to Act and How to Save in 2026

 If your lock-in has expired, your bank has already moved you to a board rate of 3.50%–4.50% p.a. or higher.
 On a S$700,000 balance, that costs roughly S$800–S$1,200 more every month than a current refinance package at 1.45% p.a. fixed.
-Refinancing closes the gap in about 8 weeks — and a bank subsidy usually covers the legal fees.
+Refinancing closes that gap in about 8 weeks, and a bank subsidy usually covers the legal fees.

 Calendar and interest rate chart showing optimal refinancing window for private property in Singapore